ik-karlsson/Adiposity_dementia_mediation/README.md

 By: Ida Karlsson, 20211130

-This document provides explanations regarding the codes (and log/output) used in the paper "Adiposity and the risk of dementia: mediating effects from inflammation and lipid levels"
+This GitHub page provides codes and logs/outputs for the project "Adiposity and the risk of dementia: mediating effects from inflammation and lipid levels"

 P.I: Ida Karlsson